 The mason singing his as he makes ready for work, or leaves off work

 The boatman singing what belongs to him in his boat, the deck-hand singing on the steamboat deck

 As is the case, Walt Whitman’s poems tend to get lengthy as they progress, whereas they are tightly managed in the beginning.
 This phenomenon is called anaphora as repetition keeps recurring.
-It is polar opposite of traditional poetry norms where verses controlled tightly in order to maintain the rhyming sequence.
-In case of Walt Whitman, he aspired to seek freedom of self-exploration and discovery, rising above conventional forms as a true American.
+It is the polar opposite of traditional poetry norms where verses are controlled tightly in order to maintain the rhyming sequence.
+In the case of Walt Whitman, he aspired to seek freedom of self-exploration and discovery, rising above conventional forms like a true American.

 Before doing into the nitty-gritty of his poetry, it’s imperative to note certain aspects of his poetry.
-Noted as pioneer of free-verse poetry, Walt Whitman wasn’t the original inventor.
-Free verse is a poetic form, having inherent absence of meter, rhyme and rhythm.
+Noted as a pioneer of free-verse poetry, Walt Whitman wasn’t the original inventor.
+Free verse is a poetic form, having an inherent absence of meter, rhyme, and rhythm.
 However, the verses have rhyme and meter, the poem itself is erratic.
-Rhythm is invoked by using poetic devices such as repetition, alliteration and such mechanisms.
-The form harmonizes well with content.
+Rhythm is invoked by using poetic devices such as repetition, alliteration, and such mechanisms.
+The form harmonizes well with the content.
 The poetic structure breaks shackles of European adhered poetic standards.
-It is similar to Romantic era poetry which revered individualism.
+It is similar to Romantic-era poetry which revered individualism.

 I hear America singing, the varied carols I hear,

 Those of mechanics, each one singing his as it should be blithe and strong,

 The carpenter singing his as he measures his plank or beam,